kamataryo/inat-convex/README.md

 ### Quality of data

-The output distribution area is just a convex of sampled observation points and not does not reflect detailed.
+The output distribution area is just a convex of sampled observation points and does not reflect detailed.

 ### Resources